 Spring is in the air, so what better time to start taking your workouts outdoors and enjoy the fresh air and a little more sunshine (hopefully - depending where you live)!

 Walking has many health benefits associated with it but sometimes these are forgotten because it is not viewed as a workout, or you may not get your heart rate up enough to feel that you’ve worked up a sweat.
-Here are some tips to still enjoy that leisurely walk, but ways that you can also turn your walk into a workout:
+Here are some tips to still enjoy that leisurely walk whilst getting a little more bang for buck.

 Select a route with an incline or mixed terrain: